soundobj/motorway-ui-test/README.md

 - I had to disable CORS to get the images through

 ### Dependencies
-- Typescript and node-sass for better development experience
+- Typescript and node-sass for better development experience.
-- react-bootstrap for rendering image modal
+- react-bootstrap for rendering image modal.
-- classnames for css className management
+- classnames for css className management.
-- react-jsonschema-form for form generation
+- react-jsonschema-form for form generation.
-- I have used chrome's current version for development
+- I have used chrome's current version for development.